dyamon/codecompanion-copilot-enterprise.nvim/README.md

 ## 🔮 Future Roadmap

-- [ ] Copilot statistics: it seems like the same API endpoint used for individual GitHub accounts to get statistics about Copilot usage is available for enterprise accounts as well, but returns a whooping 404.
+- [ ] **Copilot statistics**: it seems like the same API endpoint used for individual GitHub accounts to get statistics about Copilot usage is available for enterprise accounts as well, but returns a whooping 404;
       I can replicate this behaviour in VS Code as well.
 If the feature becomes available in the future, the plugin supports it already.

 ## 🙏 Acknowledgements